thekondrashov/stuff/README.md

 ## Icon font generators

 * [Font Awesome to PNG online generator](http://fa2png.io) - A small web app returning Font Awesome icons as png.
 You can define the color and size of the icons and download them directly.

+## Raster icons

+* [famfamfam.com: Icons by Mark James](http://famfamfam.com/lab/icons) - Need icons for your new website or web application, at the best price there is (free!)?
+Try one of the following sets: Silk, Flags, Mini.

 ## Search Icons